Pulkit-Khandelwal/purple-mri/README.md

 + create population specific volumetric and surface-based templates
 + perform exvivo to invivo registration in volumetric intensity space
 + perform surface-to-surface registration between exvivo or invivo
++ perform intensity-based registration between 9.4 tesla MTL to 7 tesla whole hemsiphere registration
 + perform vertex-wise and group-wise generalized linear modeling analysis for exvivo subject population and link them with histology data
-+ perform intensity-based registration between 9.4 tesla MTL to 7 tesla whole hemsiphere registration

-## Steps
+## Steps (for segmentation and parcellation)
-`purple-mri` follows a series of steps with external dependencies making use of Docker and local bash scripts:
+`purple-mri` follows a series of steps with external dependencies making use of Docker and bash scripts:

-- bias correction
-- run through the docker to get the intial 10-label map with cruise toplogy correction
-- run the surface-based parcellation scheme
-- do the glm and correlation analyses
+### Pre-processing
+Perform bias correction and image normalization/standardization.
+We use `c3d` for the same.
+Here is a sample script.

+### Deep learning based initial labeling and CRUISE-based post-hoc topology correction

+### Surface-based modeling to obtain whole-hemisphere parcellations

+## Other scripts
+### Intensity-based volumetric template building
+### Ex vivo and in vivo registration
+### Perform GLM analyses

 ### Notes
-Note that our method has been developed for a single exvivo hemisphere.
++ Our method has been developed to work on a single exvivo hemisphere.
++ The deep learning-based segmentation was primarily trained on 7T t2w MRI.
+We have tested the model on t2* flash as well and it works pretty well but, if need be, we recommend re-training the model with some manual labels obtained on t2* flash MRI.

-# The package will soon be available as a `pip` install at PyPI.
+#### The package will soon be available as a `pip` install at PyPI.

 ## Citations
 + Khandelwal, P., Duong, M. T., Sadaghiani, S., Lim, S., Denning, A. E., Chung, E., ... & Yushkevich, P. A. (2024).
 Automated deep learning segmentation of high-resolution 7 tesla postmortem MRI for quantitative analysis of structure-pathology correlations in neurodegenerative diseases.
 Imaging Neuroscience, 2, 1-30.